prathami1/covid-analysis/README.md

 # Coronavirus Data Analysis
-A React + Flask web application that details information on the Coronavirus, including datasets, news, a time series analysis, and vaccine distribution information.
-Utilizes 4 REST APIs in order to serve them into a react application.
-Utilizes Chart.js for dynamic visualizations.
+A React.js + Flask/MongoDB web application that details information on the Coronavirus, including datasets, news, a time series analysis, and vaccine distribution information.
+Utilizes 6 APIs in order to fetch and present data via a user friendly interface.
+Utilizes Chart.js & D3.js for dynamic visualizations.

 [Here is a video demonstration of the project in action.](https://www.youtube.com/watch?v=gNQbEUpEygU)